beatboxjs/ror-player/assets/tuneDescriptions/bhangra.md

 This is particularly important when switching from or into a different tune.

-If you play breaks from other tunes which are based on 16 hits in a 4/4 pattern (eg. “Karla Break”, or “8 Up”), try to play 12 hits in a 3/4 pattern.
+If you play breaks from other tunes which are based on 16 hits in a 4/4 pattern (eg. “Karla Break”, or “8 Up”), try to play 12 hits in a 6/8 pattern.
 In the beginning it’s quite hard (because the 4/4 is stuck in your head) but after a while it’s great – make sure tho whole band plays like this, if some plays it differently it can get very chaotic…

-**Sign:** folded hands, like praying
+**Sign:** wavy hands snaking up

 ## Background